 Sandy or pebbled, secluded or organized, beaches charm visitors with their authentic beauty and also for their cleanness.
 Almost every year Greece is ranked by the Blue Flag Programme among the top three countries with best quality beaches and coasts.
 Many of the unorganized and hidden bays are also ideal for naturism.

 Our guide proposes the best 10 beaches in Greece.
 These beaches are presented with detailed information and photos.
-Also discover beaches in other regions around Greece and the Greek islands.
+Also, discover beaches in other regions around Greece and the Greek islands.
+After discovering the best beaches, you can also discover the best villages.

 Discover the best beaches: Balos in Crete, Myrtos in Kefalonia, Porto Katsiki in Lefkada, Super Paradise in Mykonos, Navagio in Zakynthos, and more.
 Information also about the islands in Greece with the best sandy beaches.